-Using Verified by Visa may lower a merchant's overall number of chargebacks, but the technology is by no means perfect.
+Using Verified by Visa may lower your overall number of chargebacks.
+However, the technology is by no means perfect.

 The underlying software was designed to detect and prevent criminal fraud, not combat chargebacks.
-While it's certainly a step in the right direction, VbV 's chargeback prevention capabilities nevertheless fall short in several areas:
+While it's certainly a step in the right direction, this tool's chargeback prevention capabilities are limited in several areas:

-- Verified by Visa can only be used for online transactions.
-Brick-and-mortar merchants will have to find other ways to prevent fraud.
+- It can only be used for online transactions.

-- Verified by Visa can only help deter unauthorized transactions.
+- 3DS can only help deter unauthorized transactions.
 Merchants are still susceptible to disputes resulting from other chargeback triggers.

 That last point is very important.
-Our research suggests less than 10% of all chargebacks are the product of genuine criminal fraud; most chargebacks are the result of friendly fraud, and Verified by Visa has no effect on chargebacks resulting from merchant error or friendly fraud.
+Our research suggests less than 10% of all chargebacks are the product of genuine criminal fraud.
+Most chargebacks are the result of friendly fraud.
+If a cardholder files a friendly fraud chargeback using a non-fraud reason code, the technology has no effect.

 Verified by Visa authentication does offer valuable protection against fraud.
 It works best, however, as part of a multi-level fraud and chargeback management strategy.
 For true chargeback protection, most merchants need a customized, end-to-end solution that employs the most effective tools where they will do the most good.

 If you’re interested in learning the role this program can play in your overall chargeback management, strategy, contact Chargebacks911® today.